 These are the main guidelines we follow for choosing “what to eat” on the trail:

 We prefer not to have a lunch break while hiking.
 The exception is only when we have quite an easy route, plenty of time, and excellent weather.
 Otherwise, we stop for a snack every 2–3 hours or when we start to get strong hunger signals.
-Our favorite snacks are beef jerky, spiced nut and seed mix, dried fruit salami, and energy bars.
+Our favorite snacks are beef jerky, spiced nut and seed mix and energy bars.

 Dinner is our most important and enjoyable meal of the day.
 This is not only because we need a hot and satisfying meal to recover with after a long day hike, but also because we like to sit around the stove, talking about what we have seen/accomplished and what to prepare for the next day while our dinner is simmering in the pot.
 We enjoy being outdoors, and good food is an inalienable part of this process.